SJSURoboticsTeam/urc_intelsys_2024/README.md

 This repository contains the intelligent systems division's modules and sensor logic for SJSU Robotics' latest Mars Rover.
 It is based on [ROS Humble](https://docs.ros.org/en/humble/index.html).

+# Architecture

+- Sensors publish their raw data to their respective topics
+- Map nodes process that data and publish a 2d array with obstacles and free spaces to /map
+- Control nodes subscribe to /map and any raw data that they need to in order to publish commands to /drive
+- Drive node subscribes to /drive and converts the request to CAN frames that it sends to the CAN bus

 # Getting Started

 ## Dependencies